antoniaceric/voicetoimg/README.md

-# voicetoimg #workinprogress

-# Audio-to-Image LDM Pipeline
+# Voice-to-Image: LDM Pipeline #workinprogress

 This project converts audio recordings (e.g., a person's voice) into latent vectors, which are then used as the starting point (initial latents, or $x_T$) for a Latent Diffusion Model (LDM) to generate an image.